fl-yu/CUT-RUNTools-2.0/docs/sc-QUICK.md

 To configure the exampleData_configure.sh file:
 > specify the *workdir*;
   specify the *fastqdir* parameter as the folder of exampleData;
-  make sure you have successfully installed pre-requsite software, set the paths and validate the bulk-config.json file
+  make sure you have successfully installed pre-requsite software, set the paths and validate the bulk-config.json file (**make sure to set both of `percentage_rip` and `num_reads_threshold` as 0 when you use the example data**)

 Then you can simply run the following command to perform the entire pipeline.